 Flea sprays are another option but can be time consuming.
-The sprays should be sprayed directly onto your dog, and while you don’t have to soak him, you do need to thoroughly cover your entire dog with spray and rub it in for it to be effective at all.
-Even then, sprays are usually only effective for 24-48 hours.
-Many flea sprays claim to be a long-term solution for prevention but in fact are not.
-Vet’s Best offers all natural sprays (made with peppermint oil and clove extract) for your pets, as well as sprays for your home and yard that help in ridding your living space of pesky fleas.
+The sprays should be sprayed directly onto your dog, and while you don’t have to soak him, you do need to thoroughly cover your entire dog with spray and rub it in for it to be effective.
+Sprays usually last for 24-48 hours, but Vet’s Best makes an all natural flea and tick topical that is effective up to one month.
+Vet’s Best also offers all natural sprays (made with peppermint oil and clove extract) for your pets, as well as sprays for your home and yard that help in ridding your living space of pesky fleas.
 If your dog has fleas, his bed and living space definitely has fleas and flea larvae and eggs.
 It’s important to treat the dog’s bed, the area around the dog’s living space, your couches, rugs, curtains, etc. to rid your home of fleas and flea eggs and prevent the infestation from occurring again.
 There are also options for your pet, home, and yard that aren’t all natural such as Adams Flea and Tick Sprays.

 Shampoos are often effective at removing fleas and ticks that a dog currently has on him, but usually have no residual effects past 24-48 hours.
 Work the shampoo into a lather over your dog’s entire body, using caution around his eyes and ears, and leave on for the recommended amount of time before rinsing.